Video games in South Korea: PC bangs

 PC bangs rose to popularity following the release of the PC game StarCraft in 1998.
 Although PC bangs are used by all ages and genders, they are most popular with male gamers in their teens and twenties.

 Many popular Korean multiplayer games provide players with incentives that encourage them to play from a PC bang.
 For example, the Nexon games Kart Rider and BnB reward players with bonus "Lucci"—the games' virtual currencies—when they log on from a PC bang and the popular League of Legends provides free access to all characters and extra game currency on each match.

-Pro-gaming
+Professional and competitive gaming

 South Korea is well known for the fact that professional gaming has a very substantial following in the country, with the top players earning big money prizes in competitions, and spending a significant number of hours practicing every day.